Chichester

 The city has two main watercourses: the Chichester Canal and the River Lavant.
 The Lavant, a winterbourne, runs to the south of the city walls; it is hidden mostly in culverts when close to the city centre.

 History

 Roman period

-There is no recorded evidence that the city that became Chichester was a settlement of any size before the coming of the Romans.
+There is no recorded evidence that Chichester was a settlement of any size before the coming of the Romans.
 The area around Chichester is believed to have played a significant part during the Roman invasion of AD 43, as confirmed by evidence of military storage structures in the area of the nearby Fishbourne Roman Palace.
 The city centre stands on the foundations of the Romano-British city of Noviomagus Reginorum, capital of the Civitas Reginorum.

 The Roman road of Stane Street, connecting the city with London, started at the east gate, while the Chichester to Silchester road started from the north gate.
 The plan of the city is inherited from the Romans: the North, South, East and West shopping streets radiate from the central market cross dating from medieval times.